Manually Provisioning SCVMM Services

 - All disks of a cloned VM must be placed on the same datastore.

 - SCVMM requires that the boot disk of a VM be IDE.
 Commander can create only SCSI drives.
 If you delete an IDE disk, Commander can't create an equivalent disk.

 This page allows you to customize VM resources when deploying to a VM that's not a component of a service.

 - Specify values for Memory Size and CPU Count as required.

-- Networks: Configured network adapters are displayed in a list; you can set the Virtual Network, Logical Network and Adapter.
-If you have tagged networks with zones, the Logical Network drop-down list groups networks by zone.
+- Networks: Configured network adapters are displayed in a list; you can set the VM Network and Adapter.
+If you have tagged networks with zones, the VM Network list groups networks by zone.
 To add a network adapter, click Add Network Adapter.
 The options you can configure for network adapters depend on the host version.